 • Keep those sharp eyes.
 Anyone who has ever tried to photograph a pet knows the challenges pets face.
 In order to get a good picture, you need to be able to understand the animal’s behavior and how you should photograph the pet.
 The other key thing to keep in mind is that pets have feelings just as humans do.

 • Patience is needed.
 Being a pet photographer requires a lot of patience.
-Along with patience, you must have the patience to wait for the right shot.
-This is why the best pet photography is done on a daily basis.
-This is also why many pet photography blogs have a daily posting schedule since the best images are usually created when the animal is in the best frame of mind.
+You need to take your time and wait for the right shot.
+The best pet photography is done on a daily basis.
+This is why many pet photography blogs have a daily posting schedule since the best images are usually created when the animal is in the best frame of mind.
 If you are patient enough, you might just get a lot of photos that could pass for “the one”.
 Then you can pick those you want to upload online, and the ones you want to get enlarged and printed with sensory coating equipment for a shiny finish.

 • Natural light is the most powerful way to capture a pet’s expression, and it can be used to illuminate pets in a natural and flattering way.
 As a pet photographer, you can use natural light to create natural light-colored shadows, which will help your pet’s face to pop and avoid looking washed out.
 You can also use natural light to create a backlit effect, which is perfect for your pets sitting or lying down.